BARRY HEMBLING IS A PARTNER IN THE REAL ESTATE GROUP.

-- Acting for a firm of well-known architects on a global portfolio of construction projects, including projects in China, Japan, Russia and India in addition to the UK.
+- Acting as construction law adviser to a firm of well-known architects on a global portfolio of construction projects, including projects in China, Japan, Russia and India in addition to the UK.

-- Acting on the construction aspects of a £76m redevelopment of a 500k sq. ft. site in the City of London involving the extension and conversion of an existing office building to create a new hotel, 87 new homes and public space.
+- Acting on the construction aspects of a £76m redevelopment of a 500k sq. ft. site in the City of London involving the extension and conversion of an existing office building to create a new hotel plus the construction of 87 new homes and a public space.

 - 1993-1996 Anglia Law School, Law